pyeventsourcing/eventsourcing/docs/topics/domain.rst

     assert a.modified_on == datetime(2011, 1, 1)

-The :func:`~eventsourcing.domain.AggregateEvent.mutate`
-methods of a sequence of aggregate events can be used successively to reconstruct the current state of the originator.
+The object returned by the :func:`~eventsourcing.domain.AggregateEvent.mutate` method can be given when calling this method on another event object.
+The :func:`~eventsourcing.domain.AggregateEvent.mutate` methods of a sequence of aggregate events can be used successively to reconstruct the current state of an aggregate.

 .. code:: python